 In December 2013, Professor Appiah had the honor of being elected to be the second vice-president of the Modern Language Association for 2014, so that in 2015 he will be its first vice-president and in 2016 its president.
-On May 21 2015, he will be speaking at the NYU Law School Commencement ceremonies for the graduating class of LLM students; and he will be commencement speaker at Sarah Lawrence College the the next day.
+On May 21 2015, he spoke at the NYU Law School Commencement ceremonies for the graduating class of LLM students; and then gave a commencement address at Sarah Lawrence College the the next day.

 Professor Appiah travels widely lecturing on the topics he writes about: in the summer of 2012, for example, he gave lectures in Oslo (on multiculturalism), Melbourne (on global citizenship), and Sao Paulo (on identity), and then spoke in the fall in the United States on honor in Knoxville, Youngstown, Schenectady, Cambridge and New York, and on cosmopolitanism at the Century Club, in New York, and in Edison, New Jersey.
 After a discussion on courage in Paris, organized by the Villa Gillet, in November 2012, he gave lectures in 2013 in Hong Kong, Brazil, Israel and New Zealand, as well as in a number of places in the United States.
 In January 2015, he gave a course in the January term in NYU Abu Dhabi entitled “What is a religion?”
 In March 2015, over NYU’s Spring Break, he gave a series of seminars at the Centre For Research in the Arts, Social Sciences and Humanities at Cambridge University, along with a public conversation on cosmopolitanism with the distinguished geographer, Professor Ash Amin.